visibilityspots/pelican-plugins/bootstrap-rst/README.rst

 Bootstrap RST for Pelican
 =========================

-This plugin merely adds what little glue is needed to make bootstrap-rst play nicely with Pelican.
+This repo merely adds what little glue is needed to make bootstrap-rst play nicely with Pelican.
 All credit goes to **Nicolas P. Rougier**.

 It is much more featureful than the 'twitter_bootstrap_rst_directives' plugin.